Trump charged with 34 counts in silent money scheme - ExBulletin

 The outlines of the case have long been known, focusing on a scheme that prosecutors say began months after he ran in 2015, when his celebrity past clashed with his presidential ambitions.

-Although prosecutors have expressed confidence in the case, a conviction is not a sure thing given the legal complexity of the allegations, the application of state election laws to a federal election and prosecutors likely relying on a key witness, former Trump lawyer and fixer Michael Cohen, who pleaded guilty in 2018 to making false statements.
+Although prosecutors have expressed confidence in the case, a conviction is not a sure thing given the legal complexity of the allegations, the application of state election laws to a federal election and prosecutors’ likely confidence in a key witness, former Trump lawyer and fixer Michael Cohen, who pleaded guilty in 2018 to making false statements.

 It focuses on payments to two women, porn star Stormy Daniels and Playboy model Karen McDougal, who said they had extramarital sex with Trump years earlier, as well as a doorman at Trump Tower who claimed to have a story about a child he alleged the former president was out of wedlock.

-It is not a single payment.
-It was 34 false statements and business records that concealed criminal conduct, Bragg told reporters, when asked how the three separate cases were connected.
+“It’s not just one payment.
+It’s 34 false statements and business documents that concealed criminal conduct,” Bragg told reporters, when asked how the three separate cases were connected.

 The 34 counts against Trump relate to a series of checks that were written to Cohen reimbursing him for his role in reimbursing Daniels.
 Those payments, made over 12 months, were recorded in various internal company documents as being for a legal warrant that prosecutors said did not exist.
 Cohen testified before the grand jury and is expected to be a star prosecution witness.